genestack/user-tutorials/source/guide/platform-overview.rst

   with an exact start and end position;
 - **Mapped Reads** - Reads aligned to a specific reference genome;
 - **Ontology Files** - OWL, OBO or CSV files used to annotate metainfo;
-- **Reference Genome** - Reference genomic sequence for a specific organism with annotation;
+- **Reference Genome** - Reference genome sequence for a specific organism with annotation;
 - **Variation Files** - Genetic Variations files, storing gene sequence variations.